Angola: Demographics

-Angola has a population of 24,383,301 inhabitants according to the preliminary results of its 2014 census, the first one conducted or carried out since 15 December 1970.
-It is composed of Ovimbundu (language Umbundu) 37%, Ambundu (language Kimbundu) 23%, Bakongo 13%, and 32% other ethnic groups (including the Chokwe, the Ovambo, the Ganguela and the Xindonga) as well as about 2% mulattos (mixed European and African), 1.6% Chinese and 1% European.
-The Ambundu and Ovimbundu ethnic groups combined form a majority of the population, at 62%.
-However, on 23 March 2016, official data revealed by Angola's National Statistic Institute – Instituto Nacional de Estatística (INE), states that Angola has a population of 25,789,024 inhabitants.
-In 2025, there were around 39 million inhabitants.
+Angola has a population of 36,604,681 inhabitants according to the results of its 2024 census.
+It is composed of Ovimbundu 29%, Ambundu 27%, Bakongo 14%, and 30% other ethnic groups (including the Chokwe, the Nyaneka-Lumkumbi, the Ovambo, the Ganguela and the Xindonga).
+The Ambundu and Ovimbundu ethnic groups combined form a majority of the population, at 56%.

 It is estimated that Angola was host to 12,100 refugees and 2,900 asylum seekers by the end of 2007.
 11,400 of those refugees were originally from the Democratic Republic of Congo, who arrived in the 1970s.
 As of 2008 there were an estimated 400,000 Democratic Republic of the Congo migrant workers, at least 220,000 Portuguese, and about 259,000 Chinese living in Angola.
 1 million Angolans are mixed race (black and white).
 Also, 40,000 Vietnamese live in the country.

 Since 2003, more than 400,000 Congolese migrants have been expelled from Angola.
-Prior to independence in 1975, Angola had a community of approximately 350,000 Portuguese, but the vast majority left after independence and the ensuing civil war.
+Prior to independence in 1975, Angola had a community of approximately 350,000 Portuguese, (Note: A 1975 article from The Economist put the number at 500,000, but this is an estimate lacking sources.) but the vast majority left after independence and the ensuing civil war.
 However, Angola has recovered its Portuguese minority in recent years; currently, there are about 200,000 registered with the consulates, and increasing due to the debt crisis in Portugal and the relative prosperity in Angola.
 The Chinese population stands at 258,920, mostly composed of temporary migrants.
 Also, there is a small Brazilian community of about 5,000 people.
 Romani people were expelled to Angola from Portugal during the colonial era.

 As of 2007, the total fertility rate of Angola is 5.54 children born per woman (2012 estimates), the 11th highest in the world.